 This course will cover current topics in Personality using an interactive, participatory format that includes a lecture portion and a laboratory section.
 The course will focus on specific content topics that are especially relevant today to better understand and use advanced concepts in Personality.
 Completion of the course is essential for students who are interested in pursuing a career in Personality research.
-Prerequisites: C or better in PSYC 2300, PSYC 3200, PSYC 3300, and PSYC 3314.
-Junior standing recommended.
+Prerequisites: C or better in PSYC 2300, PSYC 3300, and PSYC 3314.